Engin-Boot/pong-stage-GaganPunjabi/Stage0/appearance_change_board.md

 ## Acceptance Criteria

-Players can change dimension and colour of board.
+Players can change dimension and color of board.

-### Scenario: Change colour of board
+### Scenario: Change color of board

   Given - Player has already been registered

-  When - Player select the colour of board from the selection.
+  When - Player select the color of board from the selection.

   Then - Board appears in the selected color.